btolaksky/neon-data-dailysubs-script/README.md

 # neon-data-dailysubs-script
-Tracking the changes to the daily Neon script
+Tracking the changes to the daily Neon script.